zonemaster/zonemaster/docs/specifications/tests/Methods.md

 1. A NS query for the domain is made to all listed name servers obtained from Method 2.
-2. Record all the unique names from the answers received from the query in step 1.
+2. Record all the unique name servers from the answers received from the query in step 1.

 ### Method 4: Obtain glue address records from parent